Ä¢¹½ÊÓÆµ

 Hico is a tiny town located in the state of West Virginia.
 With a population of 239 people and just one neighborhood, Hico is the 243rd largest community in West Virginia.
-Hico has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Hico has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Hico is generally considered to be a blue-collar town.
-38.89% of the Hico workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hico is a blue-collar town, with 38.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hico is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Hico who work in personal care services (61.11%), office and administrative support (0.00%), and sales jobs (0.00%).

 One downside of living in Hico, however, is that residents on average have to contend with a long commute, spending on average 46.67 minutes every day commuting to work.